KartulUdus/mc-chat-parser/README.md

     ```
     <username> message content
     ```
-  - Username of the Discord user sending the message (not the bot) is used.
+  - The username of the Discord user sending the message (not the bot) is used.
   - Color is added to the `<username>` to help distinguish it from other in-game chat (defaults to teal).
   - The message content supports [some emojis](https://gist.github.com/tomasdev/92bde758ee8e65fa826717b24cfd0463),